 A native of Akron, Jennifer had spent a number of years working in food service management, managing the complexities of human resources while balancing customer service and store profitability.
 She went back to school, earning her diploma in medical insurance coding and her Associate of Science degree in health and health care administration.

 The Journey to CertaSite

 “I was working in medical coding and billing when I found out I was pregnant with my first child,” Jennifer recalls.
-“But it was tough to find a job in the field when I returned to work, and so I fell back into pizza management.”
+“But it was tough to find a job in the field when I returned to work, and so I fell back into food service management.”

-It was a job as a temp at County Fire Protection that introduced Jennifer to fire safety and life protection.
-Jennifer, who says she always wanted to work in an office setting, covered employee medical leaves, while still managing pizza establishments.
-The temp job quickly turned into a part-time, and then full-time, position.
+It was a job as a temporary office administrator at County Fire Protection that introduced Jennifer to fire and life safety.
+Jennifer, who says she always wanted to work in an office setting, covered employee medical leaves, while still managing the restaurant.
+The temporary job quickly turned into a part-time, and then full-time, position.

-More than five years since starting as a temp, Jennifer was promoted to office manager at County Fire.
+More than five years since starting as a temporary employee, Jennifer was promoted to office manager at County Fire Protection.

-In 2018, the newly formed CertaSite acquired County Fire, one of the first companies to join the CertaSite family.
+In 2018, the newly formed CertaSite acquired County Fire Protection, one of the first companies to join the CertaSite family.
 Jennifer remembered her initial reaction when she learned the news.

 Rather than the end, it was a new beginning.

 Jennifer's Evolution at CertaSite